development6601/test-react-todo/README.md

 ## 📖 Description

-Enhanced directory analysis of workspac
+Enhanced directory analysis of workspace

 This project demonstrates modern JavaScript development practices with a well-organized codebase structure.
 It includes source code, and utility functions.